pseudonymous/better-better-booru/README.md

  * Fixed a potential issue where "show toddlercon" wouldn't work.
  * Moved the "thumbnail info cache limit" option to the preferences tab.
  * Removed the "hide original notice" option that's been replaced by the "resized notice display" option.
+ * Removed the "hide advertisements" option due to the removal of ads and prevalence of ad blockers.
 * Version 6.2.2:
  * Updated to support the new thumbnail paths on Danbooru.
 * Version 6.2.1: